SabbaKilam/simpleneo4j/README.txt

 should have the smae aforementioned requirements with the crucial addition requirement that the user is the primary care giver (verified in the database).

+For any REST requests, the front end must send the first and last name as the only credential after login.
+The first and last name will be used to verify login status, and famID.
+(This presumes, in the short term, that the first name / last name pair is unique; a bad idea in the long run) FamID must be attached to all DB requests by the server API, not by the frontend user.
+If login is not verified, the logout is forced (even if login is not verified), and the login screen is reloaded